-Through this study, it is apparent that multiple intelligences is in play, somewhere less, and somewhere more.
-Though schools, be it private, public and community-based, are emphasizing on the two dominant intelligences viz. verbal-linguistic and logical-mathematical intelligences, the other intelligences as put forward by Gardner are being considered, but unintentionally and not as major and vital components.
-The other intelligences are mostly met through extra-curricular activities, which is treated more of a step-sibling to the mainstream education and is taken as a formality in schools.
+Through this study, the apparent thing is that MI is in play, somewhere less, and somewhere more.
+Though the schools, be it, private, public and community-based, are emphasizing on the two dominant intelligences viz. verbal-linguistic and logical-mathematical intelligences, yet the other intelligences as put forward by Dr. Gardner is being considered, though unintentionally and not as major and vital components.
+The other intelligences are mostly met through extra-curricular activities, which is treated more of a stepsibling to the mainstream education and is taken as a formality in schools.

-It has also emerged as a result of the study that the community schools are better followers of the multiple intelligences theory, though, again, inadvertently.
+It has also emerged as a result of the study that the community schools are better followers of the MI theory, though, again, inadvertently.
 This owes to the fact that most of these schools are funded by donors, both local and international, and flaunts a certain level of freedom from adhering to the state curriculum.
 That does not say that community-schools do not follow the syllabus prescribed by the state but it has a relatively freer hand in injecting alternative curriculum.
 Moreover, as per the donor demands, the community school education is based on research on the community it is established within.
-Therefore, making use of the knowledge of the culture and needs of the community, education is thus provided accordingly.
+So, making use of the knowledge of the culture and needs of the community, the education is thus provided accordingly.
 As far as private schools are concerned, strict adherence to the curriculum is adopted but which has prospects for students to maximize their learning through different ways.
-But the public schools showed a bleak picture with a clear emphasis of promoting literacy and numeracy more than anything else.
+However, the public schools showed a bleak picture with a clear emphasis of promoting literacy and numeracy more than anything else.